danielang2020/danielang2020.github.io/books/designing_data-Intensive_applications/ddia.md

 > An object is visible if both of the following condition are true:
 >1.
 At the time when the reader's transaction started, the transaction that created the object had already committed.
 >2.
 The object is not marked for deletion, or if it is, the transaction that requested deletion had not yet committed at the time when the reader's transaction started.

+#### Preventing Lost Updates
+> PostgreSQL's repeatable read, Oracle's serializable, and SQL Server's snapshot isolation levels automatically detect when a lost update has occurred and abort the offending transaction.
+However, MYSQL/InnoDB's repeatable read does not detect lost updates.

+> Locks and compare-and-set operations assume that there is a single up-to-date copy of the data.
+However, databases with multi-leader or leaderless replication usually allow serveral writes to happen concurrently and replicate them asynchronously, so they cannot guarantee that there is a single up-to-date copy of the data.
+Thus, techniques based on locks or compare-and-set do not apply in this context.

+#### Write Skew and Phantoms
+> Write skew can occur if two transactions read the same objects, and then update some of those objects(different transactions may update different objects).

+> Automatically preventing write skew requires true serializable isolation.

+> If you can't use a serializable isolation level, the second-best option in this case is probably to explicitly lock the rows that the transaction depends on.
+FOR UPDATE tells the database to lock all rows returned by this query.

+> Phantoms causing write skew follow a similar pattern:
+>1.
+A SELECT query checks whether some requirement is satisfied by searching for rows that match some search condition.
+>2.
+Depending on the result of the first query, the application code decide how to continue.
+>3.
+If the application decides to go ahead, it makes a write to the database and commits the transaction.

+> This effect, where a write in one transaction changes the result of a search query in another transaction, is called a phantom.
+Snapshot isolation avoids phantoms in read-only queries, but in read-write transactions, phantoms can lead to particularly tricky cases of write skew.

+### Summary
+> An application with very simple access patterns, such as reading and writing only a single record, can probably manage without transactions.
+However, for more complex access patterns, transactions can hugely reduce the number of potential error cases you need to think about.
+> Without transactions, various error scenarios (processes crashing, network interruptions, power outages, disk full, unexpected concurrency, etc.) mean that data can become inconsistent in various ways.